ShrugShoulders/RudeChat/README.md

 It will install to %LOCALAPPDATA%\Programs\RudeChat3

 It is suggested that you use: https://github.com/source-foundry/Hack as your font.

 Right click anywhere to open and edit the config.

-RudeIRC assumes conf.server.rude is available and configed properly:
+RudeChat assumes conf.server_name.rude is available and configed properly:

 For assistance find me on irc.libera.chat/##rudechat

 ### Server Config Example:

-file name: conf.libera.rude
+file name: conf.libera.rude(config files should follow conf.server_name.rude naming)

         [IRC]
         server_name = Libera # This is the server name.